 For the new dad who is also a plant dad

-Maybe Dad doesn’t have time to care for a backyard full of flowers this year, but this mini herb garden should be manageable.
+Maybe he no longer has time to care for a backyard full of flowers, but this mini herb garden should be manageable.
 It has a built-in grow light and self-watering mechanism, so he’ll be able to sit back and watch it flourish.

-For the new dad who’s running out of hands
+For the new dad who’s constantly reheating his coffee

-For the new dad who can’t find the time to shower
+For the new dad who believes in the power of a good scent

 A quick spritz of this cologne will deliver not only a scent that’s “subtle and clean” but also a bright spot on days filled with dirty diapers and 3 a.m. feedings.

-For the new dad who needs a quick snack
+For the new dad who needs new loungewear

-For the new dad who will be home all summer
+For the new dad who has a way with words

 This book of crossword puzzles will definitely keep his brain active.